gagolews/genieclust/README.md

 point the only member of its own cluster.
 Then, keep merging pairs of the closest clusters, one after another.
-However, to **prevent the formation of clusters of highly imbalanced sizes** a point group of the *smallest* size will sometimes be matched with its nearest neighbour.
+However, to **prevent the formation of clusters of highly imbalanced sizes** a point group of the *smallest* size will sometimes be combined with its nearest counterpart.

 Genie's appealing simplicity goes hand in hand with its usability;
 it **often outperforms other clustering approaches**